 Training and Education

 CART seeks to design and conduct accredited education and training in Red Teaming.
 CART's offerings will supplement existing training modules available at the Federal Law Enforcement Training Centers and within the U.S. Army's University of Foreign Military and Cultural Studies.
-Initially, CART's activities will provide experiential learning opportunities for students at the University of Albany and beyond.
+Initially, CART's activities will provide experiential learning opportunities for students at the University at Albany and beyond.
 Planned offerings include a Graduate Certificate in Red Teaming for Defense for both University students and working practitioners, as well as a concentration in Red Teaming for CEHC Master's Programs.

 CART will explore the pedagogy of Red Teaming.
 CART will examine the extent to which Red Teaming activities can function as a case-based learning approach that can be embedded in a variety of courses at various levels of education, from K-12 through graduate studies.